-Admission to UVM’s Collegiate Recovery Community (CRC)To become enrolled in the University of Vermont’s Collegiate Recovery Community (CRC), prospective students must apply to both the University of Vermont and the CRC.
-The CRC seeks applicants that are dedicated to recovery and academics without regard to race, creed, disability, national or ethnic origin, gender, sexual orientation, or age.
-The qualifications for acceptance into the CRC are as follows:
+Admission to UVM’s Catamount Recovery Program (CRP)To become enrolled in the University of Vermont’s Catamount Recovery Program (CRP), prospective students must apply to both the University of Vermont and the CRP.
+The CRP seeks applicants that are dedicated to recovery and academics without regard to race, creed, disability, national or ethnic origin, gender, sexual orientation, or age.
+The qualifications for acceptance into the CRP are as follows:

 - Acceptance into UVM by the Office of Undergraduate Admissions

-- Acceptance into the CRC by the Director of the Collegiate Recovery Community
+- Acceptance into the CRP by the Director of the Collegiate Recovery Community

-- Acceptance into CRC Housing (optional) by the Director of the Collegiate Recovery Community
+- Acceptance into CRP Housing by the Director of the Collegiate Recovery Community

 - Documentation of participation/completion in most recent treatment program (IOP, in-patient, 12 step, therapy, faith-based, etc.)